superp0tat0/superp0tat0.github.io/_pages/about.md

 More about me
 ===

 I believe there are connections between different knowledges.
-Driven by my belief, I explored more beyond daily schoolwork.
-I like reading books about economy, psychology and history, where economy describes human behaviors, and psychology describes the ideology of human behaviors.
-Interestingly there are always contradictions between them, where history proved recursively.
+Which is the reason I explored more beyond daily schoolwork.
+I like reading books about economy, psychology and history.
+All those books are somehow relate to Social Science.
+About my blogs.
+I write them to help me understand.
+"You cannot learn clearly if you cannot teach", that's my way to apply feynman technique.
+So if you find any problems in the blogs, please comment below.
+I appreciate all the comments.